wdv4758h/pypy-extradoc/blog/draft/numpy-status-update-2.rst

 reserve the right to incorporate jokes in that website, so don't treat it that seriously overall :-)

+We hope to provide you with more frequent updates on the progress.

 Cheers,
 fijal & the PyPy team